AlexSirenko/reactTestTask1/README.md

 There were used next technologies:
 React, Redux, Redux-Thunk, SCSS

-for launching that project you need only dowload folder public and run index.html
+for launching that task you need only dowload folder public and run index.html